knowcode-club/club-website/README.md

 If an `NPM_TOKEN` secret is included in the repository secrets, Changesets will automatically deploy the new package version to npm.
 See [how to automatically deploy updates to npm](#how-to-automatically-deploy-updates-to-npm) for more info.

-#### How to enable Continuous Deployment with Changesets

-Some repositories may not have the required permissions to let Changesets interact with the repository.

-To enable full compatibility with Changesets, go to the repository settings (`Settings > Actions > General > Workflow Permissions`) and define:

-- ✅ Read and write permissions.
-- ✅ Allow GitHub Actions to create and approve pull requests.

-Enabling this setting for your organization account (`Account Settings > Actions > General`) could help streamline the process.
-By doing so, any new repos created under the org will automatically inherit the setting, which can save your teammates time and effort.
-This can only be applied to organization accounts at the time.

-#### How to automatically deploy updates to npm

-As mentioned before, Changesets will automatically deploy the new package version to npm if an `NPM_TOKEN` secret is provided.

-This npm token should be:

-- From Finsweet's npm organization if this repository is meant for internal/product development.
-- From a client's npm organization if this repository is meant for client development.
-In this case, you should ask the client to [create an npm account](https://www.npmjs.com/signup) and provide you the credentials (or the npm token, if they know how to get it).

-Once you're logged into the npm account, you can get an access token by following [this guide](https://docs.npmjs.com/creating-and-viewing-access-tokens).

-The access token must be then placed in a [repository secret](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-codespaces#adding-secrets-for-a-repository) named `NPM_TOKEN`.